Hurontario LRT: City Centre loop

 A roughly 2.5 km branch-loop is planned around Mississauga City Centre and Square One Shopping Centre.
 The loop would serve most of the City Centre at a walking distance of 500 m, and include stops on Burnhamthorpe and Rathburn Roads, and a still-undecided north–south street.
 It was initially cancelled on March 21, 2019, when Metrolinx announced that the downtown loop would be dropped due to financial restrictions beyond the spur to the stop on Rathburn serving the City Centre Transit Terminal.
 Mississauga Mayor Bonnie Crombie indicated that the rest of the loop could be built as a later phase.
 In September 2021, it was listed as one of the city's six transportation priorities by Mississauga City Council.

-On February 14, 2022, at the aforementioned press conference to rename the line after former Mayor Hazel McCallion, Premier Doug Ford offered to reinstate the loop but did not specify a time frame.
-Reinstating the loop was estimated to cost between $300 million and $400 million, and could be added after completion of the line.
+On February 14, 2022, at the aforementioned press conference to rename the line after former Mayor Hazel McCallion, Premier Doug Ford offered to reinstate the loop but did not specify a time frame; it could be added after completion of the line.
 Mississauga politicians, including Mayor Bonnie Crombie, had been advocating for the loop's reinstatement.
 The original plan for the loop called for the north–south leg to follow Duke of York Boulevard, but Crombie planned for a route further west along Confederation Parkway.
+In early 2026, Ford announced that the estimated cost of the city centre loop would be $1.6 billion with the province providing financing.